juytter/commoncolors.css/README.md

 #### CSS libs

-Libs are *Low-level* css colors classes in css files, a reliable way to use Common Colors : All browsers support (css level 1), no dependencies, immutable css classes ...
+Libs are *Low-level* css colors classes in *plain* css files : all browsers support (css level 1), no dependencies, immutable css classes ...

 Use [common-colors.css](css/common-colors.css) or [minified](css/min/common-colors.min.css) (4 Ko) lib to color *text* and *background* with class names.